In-Person or Online: Which Biotech Master’s Degree?

 Fixed cohorts of 24-28 students complete the program together.
 Students begin the program in the fall and complete the degree together in under two years.

-Diversity of industry experience, job function, and corporate affiliation strengthens the blended learning experience and reflects the cross-functional teams encountered in private industry.
+Diversity of industry experience, job function, and corporate affiliation strengthens a blended learning experience and serves as the cornerstone of an extensive professional network within the Biotech Badger community.

-Wide range of age, background, and experience.
-Some students begin immediately following their undergraduate degree and have no industry experience.
+Students may begin an online degree immediately following their undergraduate degree with no industry experience.

 A broad, interdisciplinary curriculum integrating science, business, regulatory policy and the law relating to new product development and product commercialization in the biotechnology industry with added emphasis on project management and organizational leadership.